mahabeer123/Credit-Card-Fraud-Detection/docs/PROJECT_SHOWCASE.md

 ## 🎯 **Executive Summary**

 This project demonstrates a **production-ready credit card fraud detection system** with **ROC-AUC of 0.96** and **91.96% recall**.
-Built with modern ML practices and featuring an interactive web application, it showcases real-world machine learning expertise.
+Built with modern ML practices using **Python** and featuring an interactive web application, it showcases real-world machine learning expertise.

 ---